Drought Tolerant is Irrelevant

 The Water Use Classifications of Landscape Species or WUCOLS database is available as searchable database.

 The best plants for summer-dry gardens are not drought tolerant, they are tolerant of dry periods in their native climate.
-Know your garden.
+Know your garden and garden where you are.
+Buy our book.